 Do you know what?
 The fish was great, in batter as light as a feather.
 My partner wanted to know what sort of fish it was.
-Oh for heavens sake……I don’t think it’s his sort of eatery It was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
-None of those peppery (ie bitter) leaves of weeds with stalks that stick in your throat!
+Oh for heavens sake……I don’t think it’s his sort of eatery.
+It was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
+None of those bitter leaves of weeds, with stalks that stick in your throat!

 Children’s meals all come with a dixie cup ice-cream.
 I was sorely tempted to order one.

 By the way, the song being played as I ate was ‘How Great Thou Art’.
 It happened to be Sunday, so seemed appropriate, even if it was a co-incidence.
 I love that old hymn.